 The origin of human civilizations and agriculture is of course much older than the documentation in the form of inscriptions and bas-reliefs or tombs can tell us.
 This section is only based on documented history.
 The research in front of you is the most accurate, up-to-date and scientific document according to the latest archeological and historical discoveries and evidence of the ancient history.
-This sections contains a summarized historical timeline: A journey through time: 7000 B.C.E. to Present day.
+This sections contains a summarized historical timeline.

 Persia was a power house of academic knowledge in ancient times.
 They were leaders in astronomy, medicine, mathematics, literature and philosophy.
 Throughout the millenniums of invasions and conquests, Persians have been tough enough to live through it and repel the invaders.
 Even during Middle Ages Persia produced the best scholars in the world in all fields of science.

-The historical events on these pages are arranged in chronological, or date order: (oldest to newest).
+The historical events below are arranged in chronological date order: (oldest to newest).

 The Agricultural Revolution made permanent settlements possible and the creation of complex civilizations started.
 Monumental architecture and more elaborate forms of artistic representation reflect an increasingly differentiated social hierarchy.
 Forms of administration and recording are developed as cities emerge across the region.
-The Persian plateau became the cradle of one of the oldest civilizations and Kingdoms in history.
+The Persian Plateau became the cradle of one of the oldest civilizations and Kingdoms in history.
 In Iran today, there are 1.2 million historical sites, discovered so far, with some 70,000 historical moulds.
-Our undocumented history goes way back to 9000 B.C.E, buried deep in what is now southwestern Iran.
+Our undocumented history goes way back to the 10th millennium B.C.E, buried deep in what is now southwestern Iran.

-The ancient Shoosh Civilization or in English Susiana Civilization were among the first civilizations to emerge over 8000 years ago in today’s Khoozestan (southwestern Iran).
+The ancient Shoosh Civilization or in English Susiana Civilization were among the first civilized civilizations to emerge over 8800 years ago in today’s Khoozestan (southwestern Iran).

 Several fragmented small kingdoms were united and created the Elamite Nation (A first dynasty) in the Persian Plateau and began to exert and receive influence from the cultures of the region.
 This impressive dynasty lasted for over two millenniums.
 Susa played a vital role in the development and expansion of the Elamite cultural sphere, and the threat of Assyrian attacks prompted the construction of a large 6 meter thick rammed earth wall about the city.
 The increasing frequencies in foreign invasions led to a need for centralization and organized defenses.
 Elam is the name of an ancient civilization located in what is now southwest Iran.

-Susa city-state falls under the rule of the Mesopotamian kings of Akkad and, later, the Third Dynasty of Ur.
+Susa city-state falls under the rule of the Mesopotamian Akkadian Empire in the early 2300 B.C.E. and later also under the rule of the Third Dynasty of Ur .
 At the end of this period, the Elamites invaded southern Mesopotamia, destroying the city of Ur as a revenge for the previous Babylonian invasions and marked the beginning of a new era of rising Elamite power within the region.
 Elamites interfered in Mesopotamian affairs, usually in alliance with Babylon, against the constant pressure of Neo-Assyrian expansion.

 Susa later played an important part in Babylonian opposition to the brutal Assyrian domination.
 Susa Kingdom reign ended by start of the Persian Achaemenid Empire.

-Indo-Europeans that went west became the ancestors of Greeks, those that went east split into several Indo-Iranian tribes: (Persians, Medes, Parthians, Scythians etc.)
+Indo-Europeans that went west became the ancestors of Greeks and later Romans, those that went east split into several Indo-Iranian caucasian tribes: (Persians, Medes, Parthians and Scythians etc.)

 Zarathushtra was the first prophet to introduce the concepts of: monotheism, equalism, duality of good and evil, mankind’s free choice between the two alternatives, messianic redemption, resurrection, final judgement, heaven (the word Paradise comes from Old Persian), hell and the notion of an almighty, kind, loving and forgiving God.
 He believed man’s salvation in life and in the afterlife could only be ensured through Good Thoughts, Good Words and Good Deeds.
 Many of these concepts had a profound influence on Judaism, Christianity and Islam.
 Persians adopted Zoroastrianism at a time when Greeks and, later, Romans still practiced polytheistic religions, at a time when every race considered itself to be the chosen people of Gods/God, Zarathushtra did not discriminate between race, cast and creed.